KnowledgeLinks/graph-utilities/README.md

 Run the following command to pull the graph of a specific resourse and save it to a ttl file

-`python run.py graph --graphuri "resourceURI"`
+`python run.py graph --graphuri "resourceURIasString"`